Skip to main content

 Why this is required:

-• By default, applications cannot query Microsoft Graph for directory-wide information
+• By default, applications can't query Microsoft Graph for directory-wide information

-• This lets Netwrix Auditor query Azure AD and resolve user SIDs → user accounts → display names
+• User.Read.All lets Netwrix Auditor query Microsoft Entra ID and resolve user SIDs → user accounts → display names

-• Without admin consent, audit logs will only show unresolved SIDs instead of usernames, making reports incomplete and less useful
+• Without admin consent, audit logs will only show unresolved SIDs and object IDs instead of usernames and group names, making reports incomplete and less useful

 At the end of this step, your app has granted Microsoft Graph API permissions